nuriC0/c8-clutch-pressure/README.md

 * MCP4912-E/P\
 * K78L05-500R3    <<< or somekind of 5V regulator
 * 3x TE 1670146-1 <<< pins for TCM connector (will have to cut off insolation part)
+* Prototyping solderable breadboard, i use PTSolns off Amazon

+*Everything on above list can be purchased on digikey.com*

 **Software**
 * Visual Studio Code